arjun1886/Fetch/README.md

 After running this you will get the following prompt:

-"Enter the number of points to be spent"
+"Enter the number of points you want to spend below :"

 After seeing this prompt enter whatever value you want to spend as a user